 Incentives for couples purchasing a property that is vacant, located in a UCA, or built in a traditional style

-These measures are effective as from 12 October 2021 and will apply for all final deeds signed by 11th October 2024.
+These measures are effective as of 12 October 2021 and will apply to all final deeds signed by 11th October 2024.

 Grant on the value of VAT paid